Jonas Deichmann: 2020: Triathlon around Germany

 On 23 August 2020 he completed a triathlon around Germany, covering a distance of 16-times Ironman.
 He started in Lindau at Lake Constance and swam 60 km across the lake.
-He then cycled clockwise around Germany until the town of Zwiesel in Bavaria and the ran the final 675 km back to Lindau where he arrived after 31 days.
+He then cycled clockwise around Germany until the town of Zwiesel in Bavaria and then ran the final 675 km back to Lindau where he arrived after 31 days.
 The journey was a training and test for a triathlon around the world („Triathlon 360-degree") to which Deichmann started on 26 September 2020 in Munich.

 2020: Triathlon 360 – around the world

 Jonas has completed a triathlon around the world covering a distance of 120 long-distance triathlons (approximately 456 km of swimming, 21600 km of cycling and 5064 km running).

 During this journey, he gained international notoriety as the "German Forrest Gump".
 The book about his journey "Das Limit bin nur ich" is a bestseller.
 Prior to his triathlon around the world, he set multiple cycling records from Norway to South Africa, Alaska to Argentina, and across Eurasia.